Convex-Dev/payment-pointers/README.md

                                :supply         100})))
 ```

-In Convex, fungible tokens are components of a much broader asset abstraction, a common interface allowing to easily manage assets of any kind.
+In Convex, fungible tokens are components of a much broader asset abstraction, a common interface that allows for easy management of assets of any kind.
 Shares are readily transferable to new members.
 Supposing Bob owns account `#50` and Alice wants to transfer 40 shares:

 ```clojure